Confidentiality Protection in the 2020 US Census of Population and Housing: SCIENTIFIC INFERENCE USING DIFFERENTIAL PRIVACY

-Accounting for the post-processing error is more difficult and is only necessary because of the microdata requirement.
-If the TDA were used to produce fully consistent tabular summaries with the same schema as the released redistricting tables, but without the inequality constraints required to generate microdata, there would be no post-processing error.
+Accounting for the postprocessing error is more difficult and is only necessary because of the microdata requirement.
+If the TDA were used to produce fully consistent tabular summaries with the same schema as the released redistricting tables, but without the inequality constraints required to generate microdata, there would be no postprocessing error.
 The formulas referenced above and a tractable way to compute the variances in equality-constrained weighted least squares are all that is required to do inference using these data.
-Abowd et al. (2021d) studied the problem of generating microdata via post-processing, and showed that there exists a trade-off between accuracy on a marginal total and accuracy on its component cells.
-In this special setting, they established lower and upper bounds on the expected error that must be introduced by any post-processing method for generating microdata.
+Abowd et al. (2021b) studied the problem of generating microdata via postprocessing, and showed that there exists a trade-off between accuracy on a marginal total and accuracy on its component cells.
+In this special setting, they established lower and upper bounds on the expected error that must be introduced by any postprocessing method for generating microdata.
 To extend their work to a quantitative method for adjusting statistical inference in the full TDA setting likely requires use of simulation methods.
-As we discussed in Section \ref{sec:uses}, simulating this disclosure avoidance induced error by comparing the demonstration data products to the released 2010 Census data using variability across the same geounit provided reliable guidance that was confirmed when computationally expensive simulation methods were used (Abowd et al. 2022, Wright \& Irimata 2021).
+As we discussed in Section \ref{sec:uses}, simulating this disclosure-avoidance-induced error by comparing the demonstration data products to the released 2010 Census data using variability across the same geounit provided reliable guidance that was confirmed when computationally expensive simulation methods were used (Abowd et al. 2022, Wright \& Irimata 2021).
 Ashmead (2019) proposed, and JASON (2020, p.
 96) reviewed, a parametric bootstrapping procedure that also estimates the total variability due to the DAS.